"The birds fly."

 Another random examples: 놀다 -> 노십시오; 울다 -> 웁니다; 알다 -> 압니다; 만들다 -> 만듭니까?
 And it goes on and on...

-This always works, with any verb ending with 'ㄹ' and with any suffix beginning with 'ㅂ', 'ㄴ' or 'ㅅ'.
-Please, write this down somewhere as it is really really helpful and important to remember.
+This almost always works, with any verb ending with 'ㄹ' and with most of suffixes beginning with 'ㅂ', 'ㄴ' or 'ㅅ'. (there are a few exceptions, sadly...)
+I would advise anyone to write down this rule somewhere as it is really really helpful and important to remember.

 I am sorry, but, with all due respect, your explaination makes completly no sense...